 This bride price necklace was collected in Papua New Guinea and dates back to the mid-20th Century.
-The piece consists of a crescent shaped Kina shell connected to fibrous brand.
+The piece consists of a of a golden iridescent Kina shell perforated with two holes.
+A dark brown braided knotted cord is attached to the top hole with narrow twisted twine and light brown fibrous material.
+The hole on the left side has same twine and fibrous material attached with two white polished teeth.
 A Pinctada maximum, commonly referred to as Kina, is a type of gold lip shell used in highly valued adornment pieces.
 These adornment pieces were used as bride prices- a type of currency in dowry practice.
-Papua New Guinea islanders primarily retrieved these shells from Manus Island or Thursday Island in the Torres Strait.
+Papua New Guinea islanders primarily retrieved these shells from

+Manus Island or Thursday Island in the Torres Strait.
 A Kina's value was based on its size, color, and condition of the shell.
 A ruddy colored Kina was priced the highest, because it was deemed the finest specimen.
 The process of creating such a bride price necklace was quite time consuming and involved various tools.
 A small drill tool would be used to create the holes on either end of piece for the threaded fiber.
-The bottom edge of the shell crescent is called the pouwe and would be coated with white tree sap which turns black.
 The possession of a Kina signified important qualities about the individual's wealth and social influence.
 In the practice of dowries, all relatives of the bride would receive a bride price.
 In such cases, a number of Kina necklaces may be used to purchase the bride along with other bride price tokens, such as small pigs or bailer shells.
 A marker-such as a knot, tooth, or bristled end of a pig tail-could be attached to the shell to record its use for debts, dowries, deaths, or exchanges.